IndranilB82/.net-cor-Movie-API/README.md

 * you can search for any movie
 * you can see the details of the selected movie
 * This project also configured swagger and serilog for application log
+* use FluentAssertions and Moq for unit testing

 ### Prerequisites